michaeldayreads/reference/terms.md

 + Tuple space +

-A |content-addressable memory| implementation of distributed computing, providing tuples taht can be accessed concurrently.
+A |content-addressable memory| implementation of distributed computing, providing tuples that can be accessed concurrently.
 Data is pushed to the space by producers, and then consumers retrieve the data.

 + JavaSpaces + is an implementation of a tuple space in | Java |.